Gluten-Free Veggie Cakes

 Crispy and healthy Gluten-Free Veggie Cakes made with grated vegetables – zucchini, carrots, broccoli and green onions.
 The veggie cakes are lightly spiced with cumin and curry powder giving them a middle eastern flare.

 Veggie cakes are easy, affordable and delicious.
 Great for light lunches, breakfast on the go, or a snack.
 I often serve them with various dips or plain Greek yogurt.
-These veggie cakes are also an excellent substitute for bread when serving soups or stews.
-Veggie cakes are a good way to add extra vegetables to your diet.

-♥ Simple steps to make gluten-free veggie cakes.
+How to make gluten-free veggie cakes?

 To start, you must drain the zucchini.
 Zucchini is very watery, and if not drained, the veggie cakes will turn out soggy.
 There are two ways you can do this.
-The simple way is to sprinkle a bit of salt over grated zucchini, mix and let it sit for about 15 minutes.
-Then squeeze excess water from the zucchini.
-Or, you can place grated zucchini in a colander and place something heavy on top.
-Like a bowl of water allowing the zucchini to drain

 To grate the vegetables, you can use a food processor, which is the quickest way.
 Or, if you don’t have one, use a box grater.